 What kind of exercise are we talking about?
 Here are some suggestions:

 Another great place to ease the pain of fibromyalgia is at your local upper cervical chiropractor’s office.
-Here at Premier Family Wellness and Spinal Care in Farmington, Michigan, we use a very gentle method that does not cause you any further pain and helps to realign the bones of the neck.
+Here at Premier Family Wellness and Spinal Care, our fibromyalgia chiropractor in Farmington uses a very gentle method that does not cause you any further pain and helps to realign the bones of the neck.
 We do not have to pop the neck or crack the spine to get the bones to move back into place.
 Rather, we adjust them more naturally, resulting in a longer-lasting adjustment.
 This is good for you because it eventually leads to fewer visits to our office.
 Many of our own patients and those in case studies have seen great improvement in their fibromyalgia symptoms after just a few adjustments.

 To schedule a consultation with Dr. Perkins, call 248-780-8864 or just click the button below area.